chemacarceller/GODOT-Rotating-Movement-Component/README.md

 # GODOT-Rotating-Movement_Component

-This is the development of a rotating movement component designed to be attached to a Node3D
+This is the development of a basic rotating movement component designed to be attached to a Node3D

 The demo folder contains an example of usage of this component